balancer/docs-v1/core-concepts/protocol/limitations.md

+# This page has been deprecated.
+V1 documentation is partially maintained [here](https://docs.balancer.fi/v/v1/core-concepts/protocol/limitations)

 # Limitations

 Balancer is meant to be a flexible and agnostic DeFi primitive.
 Due to constraints such as gas and math approximations, there are some limitations built into the protocol.